 Waking up to Wetiko

 This is what it’s like to wake up to Wetiko.
 Wetiko (also spelled wendigo with about a dozen other variants) is an Algonquin allegory about a ravenous, cannibalistic being.
 It roams the earth consuming everything.
 It’s insatiable because everything it consumes just makes it bigger and therefore hungrier.
 It’s the embodiment of greed and excess.

 Waking up to wetiko is like waking up the morning after a hard night out.
 The first glimmers are pretty vague — just a general sense that you don’t feel well with a really bad taste in your mouth.
 For a while, you struggle, shielding your eyes from the pain of the bright light.
-At first, you can only catch a glimpse of it before you have to close your eyes again.
+At first, you can only catch a glimpse of it before you have to close your eyes again; blinking into the glare.

 Finally, you can open your eyes enough to try to see what’s out there.
 It’s not a pretty sight.
 The wanton environmental destruction.
 The careless disregard for human life.
 The violence.
 The trauma.
 The insanity.

 Where once we had neighbours, suddenly we’re surround by wetiko: these fear-zombies hellbent on some massive murder-suicide pact.